jonasblixt/bpak/README.rst

 A bpak archive is composed of a 4kByte header and parts.
 A part is any kind of data.
-The header contains a list of parts, a list of meta data and details about how the package should be hash'ed and signed.
+The header contains a list of parts, a list of meta data and details about how the package should be hashed and signed.
 2kBytes are reserved for actual metadata within the header.

 The metadata header encodes and id, size and offset within the metadata block